bit4bit/private_module/README.md

 # PrivateModule

 This library check a compile time the private module.
+A private module is a module that can only be used by its parent module.

 ```elixir
 defmodule Component do